pascallanger/DIY-Multiprotocol-TX-Module/README.md

-# Overview
+# Overview of the MPTM

-Multiprotocol is a 2.4GHz transmitter which enables any TX to control lot of different models available on the market.
+The **Multiprotocol Tx Module** (or **MPTM**) is a 2.4GHz transmitter module which enables almost any TX to control lot of different models available on the market.

 The source code is partly based on the [Deviation TX project](http://www.deviationtx.com), thanks to all the developers for their great job on protocols.